 - £7.2 million in compensation recovered against Sunderland Hospitals.

-We strive to ensure that the legal process is as straightforward as possible, during what may be a difficult time for you.
+We strive to ensure that the legal process for cerebral palsy claims is as straightforward as possible, during what may be a difficult time for you.
 Here's what to expect:

 Contact us to discuss the circumstances of your potential claim